 MUS 026.
 WIND ENSEMBLE.
 This ensemble explores a range of music covering over 200 years of repertoire in a variety of styles and is open to wind, brass, and percussion players.
 Theresa Witmer, director.
 Open to St. Lawrence students and the community.

 MUS 027.
 RHYTHM & ROOTS ENSEMBLE.
 This ensemble takes a particular strand of vernacular music as its focus each semester and is typically open to guitarists, fiddlers, vocalists, percussionists—in short, whatever the ensemble needs to perform that music.
 Recent topics of study include Hawaiian music, the music of Motown, and New Orleans rhythm and blues.
 Not offered Fall 2022.

 MUS 028.
 IMPROV LAB.
 This ensemble provides opportunities for students to develop their interests and skills in a variety of American popular musics.
 Students research recordings outside of class and use them as the basis for further study in class.
 Rehearsals emphasize playing by ear in conjunction with using varying degrees of written notation.
 Tim Savage, director.
 Open to St. Lawrence students only.

 MUS 029.
 SOUNDSANDBOX.
 Do you catch yourself drumming incessantly on tabletops, singing along with the washing machine's beat, or making saxophones out of pizza boxes and broken straws?
 The SoundSandBox is for you, a place to explore ways of making sound together.
 Skilled musicians are welcome, but all students may audition for this ensemble.
 Recent projects include doing a smartphone ensemble, collaborating with NYC-based percussionist Susie Ibarra, and accompanying a silent horror film on Halloween.
 Open to St. Lawrence students only.
-Not offered Spring 2022.
+Not offered Fall 2022.